Developer-BT/DietXML/Rust/readme.md

 ## Comparison

 ### Why this library exists
-- The below code is roughly equivilent in function to the quick-xml/serde example below
+- The below code is roughly equivalent in function to the quick-xml/serde example below
-- diet-xml can do in a few dozen lines of code what takes hundreds of lines in some mainstream libraries
+- diet-xml can accomplish in a few dozen lines what other libraries require hundreds of lines to do

-## diet-xml verison
+## diet-xml version

  ``` rust